AvenGeeker/markdown-to-image-mcp/README.md

 1. Integration: markdown-to-poster is exported as a React component that can be seamlessly integrated into your projects.
 2. Using Web Editor: The example path includes a web editor that can be deployed and used as an online editor.
+3. Using MCP Server: The mcp-server directory contains an MCP server that can be used with AI assistants.

 ### Integration